annerodrigo106-stack/ecommerce-nodejs-express-project-1/README.md

 [Cloudinary image upload and display  on manage.html page feature is complete, You can use the images in the images folder to test the image upload functionality.]

 [Database integration is partially complete: It can perform CRUD operations on the Product Data]
+ - the crud functionality listed below is complete
+ - get all
+ - get one by id
+ - upload image by id

 Database Integration: Replace in-memory data with a persistent database (e.g., MongoDB, PostgreSQL) to store menus, user data, and orders permanently. 🐘 Image: Implement product image uploads.
 User Accounts: Implement user registration, login, and authentication system. 👤 Checkout & Payments: Add a secure checkout flow with integrated payment processing (e.g., Stripe, PayPal). 💳 Order Management: Create an admin interface to manage orders, update menu items, and track inventory. 👨‍🍳